-Pseudomembranous colitis is infection of the large intestine (colon) with an overgrowth of Clostridium difficile bacteria.
+Pseudomembranous colitis refers to swelling or inflammation of the large intestine (colon) due to an overgrowth of Clostridium difficile (C difficile) bacteria.

-Antibiotic-associated colitis; Colitis - pseudomembranous; Necrotizing colitis
+Antibiotic-associated colitis; Colitis - pseudomembranous; Necrotizing colitis; C difficile - pseudomembranous

 Risk factors include:

-Personal history of pseudomembranous colitis
+- History of pseudomembranous colitis

 The antibiotic or other medicine causing the condition should be stopped.
-Metronidazole is usually used to treat the disorder, but other medicines may also be used.
+Metronidazole or vancomycin is most often used to treat the problem, but other medicines may also be used.